Laurence Harvey

 Laurence Harvey (born Zvi Mosheh Skikne; (Note: צבי משה סקיקנה) 1 October 1928 – 25 November 1973) was a Lithuanian-born British actor and film director.
-He was born to Lithuanian Jewish parents and emigrated to South Africa at an early age, before later settling in the United Kingdom after World War II.
+He was born to Lithuanian Jewish parents and immigrated to South Africa at an early age, before later settling in the United Kingdom after World War II.
 In a career that spanned a quarter of a century, Harvey appeared in stage, film and television productions primarily in the United Kingdom and the United States.

 Harvey was known for his clipped, refined accent and cool, debonair screen persona.
 His performance in Room at the Top (1959) resulted in an Academy Award nomination for Best Actor.
 That success was followed by the roles of William Barret Travis in The Alamo and Weston Liggett in BUtterfield 8, both films released in the autumn of 1960.
 He also appeared as the brainwashed Sergeant Raymond Shaw in The Manchurian Candidate (1962).
 He made his directorial debut with The Ceremony (1963), and continued acting into the 1970s until his early death in 1973 of cancer.

 Early life and career

 South Africa

-Harvey was born in Joniškis, Lithuania, the youngest of three sons of Ella (née Zotnickaita) and Ber Skikne, Lithuanian Jewish parents.
+Harvey was born in Joniškis, Lithuania, the youngest of three sons of Ella (née Zotnickaite) and Ber Skikne, Lithuanian Jewish parents.
 His civil birth name was Larushka Mischa Skikne, and his Hebrew name was Zvi Mosheh (צבי משה סקיקנה).
 When he was five years old, his family travelled with the family of Riva Segal and her two sons, Louis and Charles Segal on the to South Africa, where he was known as Harry Skikne.
 Harvey grew up in Johannesburg.
 He was only fifteen when he auditioned to join the Entertainment Unit of the South African Army during the Second World War.
 Sid James managed the Unit and approved his audition.
 They became lifelong friends.
 As the mystery guest on the American TV show What's My Line?, screened 1 May 1960, Harvey stated that he arrived in South Africa in 1934 and moved to the UK in 1946.